| Group | 7 | Melting point | Unknown |

 Natural abundance

-A transuranium element, only a few atoms of bohrium have ever been made, and it will probably never be isolated in observable quantities.
-Created by the so-called “cold fusion” method, in which a target of bismuth is bombarded with atoms of chromium.
+Bohrium does not occur naturally and only a few atoms have ever been made.
+It will probably never be isolated in observable quantities.
+It was created by the so-called ‘cold fusion’ method.
+This involved the bombardment of bismuth with atoms of chromium.

 Electronegativity (Pauling scale) |